 4. Renewal pricing vs promotional rate

 The price advertised on a hosting provider's homepage is often a limited-term promotional rate that jumps 2–5× on renewal.
-InterServer's $2.50/mo shared hosting price lock is exceptional precisely because it never changes.
+InterServer's price lock — applied to their $3/mo VPS, $8/mo web hosting, and $2.50/mo email plans — is exceptional precisely because it never changes.
 Always check the renewal pricing before committing — it's the number that determines your actual long-term cost.

 5. Support quality when something breaks